thecodeweaver/blm-intel/README.md

-# blm-alert
+# blm-intel
-This is a fork of [tweet-intel](https://github.com/thecodeweaver/tweet-intel) to provide information on Black Lives Matter protests.
+This is a fork of [tweet-intel](https://github.com/thecodeweaver/tweet-intel) to provide information on the Black Lives Matter information.
 Made with 💙 by TheCodeWeaver.
 Thanks J7mbo for creating the [twitter-api-php](https://github.com/J7mbo/twitter-api-php) library!